NicholasRabbit/Operating-Systems/6.S081/Notes of Labs.md

 *Let's analyse.*

-I added some extra comments.
+I added some extra comments to the original code.

 `user/ls.c`